 Five Best Practices for Improving Condo Board Communication

-- Make all condo records available to owners
+- Make all condo records available

-- Use technology to share information
+- Use technology

-4. Publish a condo newsletter
+- Publish a condo newsletter

-Newsletters can be done through email or in traditional hardcopy – I prefer a digital version as it’s cheaper and more environmentally friendly.
+Newsletters can be done through email or in traditional hardcopy – I recommend a digital version as it’s cheaper and more environmentally friendly.
 There are easy-to-use technology solutions available to help get this job done.

-5. Educate at every opportunity
+- Educate at every opportunity